What’s a handset block?

 What kind of traffic does error code 4753 apply to?

-Can carriers other than Verizon return a 4753 error?
+What carriers can return a 4753 error?

 How can I remediate a handset block?